kadlecovak/buffer-overflow/README.md

 # 1. Stack Layout Analysis

 Before attempting to overwrite the return address, it is necessary to understand how the vulnerable function organizes its local stack frame.
+To achieve this, dynamic analysis was performed using the OllyDbg debugger to inspect the memory state during execution.

 After entering the function, the stack looked as follows: